ufal/eyetracked-multi-modal-translation/preprocessed-data/README.md

 The translations produced by the subjects were manually transcribed and all the surrounding remarks uttered by the subjects were disregarded.

+The directory ``unsplit-preprocessed-probes'' contains the probes before splitting to the four stages but already preprocessed as described below for EEG and Gaze.

 ## EEG

 One CSV file with EEG data is provided for each processing stage (read, translate, see, update) and input sentence (``Sxxx``).